bentomhall/nih-system/homebrewery/classes/5e-classes.md

 **Stand Against the Tide.** When a hostile creature misses you with a melee attack, you can use your reaction to force that creature to repeat the same attack against another creature (other than itself) of your choice.

 **Uncanny Dodge.** When an attacker that you can see hits you with an attack, you can use your reaction to halve the attack's damage against you.
+\page
 ## Bounty hunter Spell List
 The Bounty hunter Spell List table contains a short summary of the spells available to all Bounty hunters, ordered by aether cost.
-Spells marked with (*) are listed at the end of this class entry.
-Spells marked with (**) are listed with substantial changes from book printing, explained at the end of the entry.
+Spells marked with (*) are new and listed in the Misc. document.
+Spells marked with (**) are subject to substantial changes from book printing, explained in the houserule section of the Misc.
+Document.

 Note: This spell list was designed with the idea that my Incantation homebrew is in play.
 Otherwise, use the Ranger list from the PHB + the additional spell list from Tasha’s, but remove hunter’s mark (as it’s a duplicate of Favored Foe and should not be stacked).